CBD for Osteoarthritis: Can Medical Cannabis Help?

 How Cannabis Can Help Alleviate Osteoarthritis

-There is no cure for osteoarthritis, but a 2020 National Public Health Agenda update for osteoarthritis defined nine strategies to help people manage and prevent the condition.
+There is no cure for osteoarthritis, but the Arthritis Foundation has set guidelines for individuals to help manage the symptoms and progression of the disorder.

-If your doctor prescribes cannabis for osteoarthritis, products that are CBD-rich or have high ratios of CBD (or CBG) to THC have shown promise in alleviating some symptoms of osteoarthritis.
-Oral cannabis, including tinctures, capsules, edibles, and teas are easy for precise and methodical dosing.
-And topical products, like lotions, balms, and patches are ideal for localized application to the affected joints.
+Oral cannabis, including tinctures, capsules, edibles, and teas, are easy for precise and methodical dosing.
+Topical products, like lotions, balms, and patches, may be ideal for localized application to the affected joints.

 Legality and Doctor’s Recommendation